Horpeyemi007/Kubernetes-Learns/Learn-day-3/README.md

 <br>

-**_creating and viewing manespace_**
+**_creating and viewing namespace_**

-Creating a nnamespace in kubernetes can be easily done through the kubectl command as below
+Creating a namespace in kubernetes can be easily done through the kubectl command as below

 ```
-kubectl create namespace mynamespace
+kubectl create namespace 👇

+namespace/mynamespace created
 ```

 The namespace can also be viewed with the command below

 ```
 kubectl get namespace mynamespace

-This will return the following
+This will return the following 👇

-// @TODO:
+NAME          STATUS   AGE
+mynamespace   Active   50s
 ```

+The namespace can also be deleted by running the command **_kubbectl delete namespace mynamespace_**.

+**Note:** deleting a namespace will also delete all resources in that namespace.
 <br>

 ### PODS

 Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

 A Pod represents a set of running containers on your cluster with shared namespaces and shared filesystem volumes.